 - a.
-Calendaring Request for Orders for Hearing: Request for Orders regarding custody and visitation of children, child support, spousal support, property control, and other issues are set on the law and motion calendar and are limited to 30 minutes.
+Calendaring a Hearing on a Request for Order: Requests for Orders must be riled on Judicial Council form FL-300 Request for Order.
+Requests for Orders regarding custody and visitation of children, child support, spousal support, property control, and other issues are set on the law and motion calendar and are limited to 30 minutes.
 If parties or counsel believe the matter will exceed 30 minutes, a stipulated continuance for evidentiary hearing may be filed or the matter may remain on the law and motion calendar for the purpose of setting and/or requesting temporary orders prior to the evidentiary hearing. - b.
-Meet and Confer Requirement: Prior to the hearing on a Request for Order, parties or their counsel must meet and confer in a good faith effort to resolve all issues.
+Meet and Confer Requirement: At least five (5) businesses days prior to the hearing on a Request for Order, parties or their counsel must meet and confer in a good faith effort to resolve all issues.
 All documents relevant to the Request for Order must be exchanged prior to or at the meet and confer session.
-Failure to meet and confer may result in the matter being dropped from the calendar or continued to allow the parties additional time to meet and confer and will be considered by the court in connection with any request for award of attorney's fees or sanctions. - c.
+Failure to meet and confer may result in the matter being dropped from the calendar or continued to allow the parties additional time to meet and confer and will be considered by the court in connection with any request for award of attorney's fees or sanctions.

+- c.
 Unserved Request for Order: If a Request for Order has not been timely served, the moving party must submit a completed Judicial Council form FL-306 Request to Continue Hearing (and Extend Temporary Emergency (Ex Parte) Orders).
 The court will not hear a Request for Order unless: - 1. a proof of service demonstrating timely service has been filed by the moving party, or - 2. the opposing party personally appears and waives any defect in service on the record in open court.